phip1611/tar-no-std/README.md

 ## Compression (`tar.gz`)
 If your tar file is compressed, e.g. by `.tar.gz`/`gzip`, you need to uncompress the bytes first (e.g. by a *gzip* library).
-Afterwards, this crate can read and write the Tar archive format from the bytes.
+Afterwards, this crate can read the Tar archive format from the uncompressed bytes.

 ## MSRV
 The MSRV is 1.51.0 stable.